FHA Cashout Refinance Mortgage Loans Versus Other Loan Programs

-Requirements on FHA Cashout Refinance Mortgage Loans is different than any other mortgage loan programs.
+Requirements on FHA Cashout Refinance Mortgage Loans are different than any other mortgage loan programs.

-- Every mortgage loan program has its own guidelines when it comes to FHA Cashout Refinance Mortgage Loans
+- Every mortgage loan program has its own guidelines when it comes to Cashout Refinance Loans

 - FHA Cashout refinance mortgage loans are available for owner occupied primary residences

 - It can be from one to 4 units owner occupant properties